-We note that the basic idea of clustering nodes to form a hierarchical architecture has been extensively studied in the context of wireless networks (e.g. [5],[8]).
-Yet, the idea of deliberately controlling the motion of specific nodes in order to maintain some desirable network property (e.g. lifetime or connectivity) has been introduced only recently (e.g. [22],[14],[17], [12]), [20].
+Finally, the basic idea of clustering nodes to form a hierarchical architecture has been extensively studied in the context of wireless networks (e.g. [5],[7]).
+Yet, the idea of deliberately controlling the motion of specific nodes in order to maintain some desirable network property (e.g. lifetime or connectivity) has been introduced only recently (e.g. [16],[11],[14]).